How do I transfer files from PC to PC wirelessly?

-To use it, you need to start an SFTP connection with a remote host using the command line: sftp us[email protected], and then you'll be asked to input the password to the account that you're trying to log in into.
+To use it, you need to start an SFTP connection with a remote host using the command line: sftp username@hostname, and then you'll be asked to input the password to the account that you're trying to log in into.
 After you input the password, the SFTP connection will be established.
 An SFTP prompt will appear, you can use a few basic linux-like commands to navigate both your directories of your local PC and remote computer.
 The command lines can be complicated the whole process is difficult for many users.

 Way 5.
 Transfer files from PC to PC over internet by using VPN

 Using VPN (Virtual Private Network) is also a valuable approach that can be used to transfer files.
 VPN allows you to avoid broadband traffic management restrictions placed by your internet service provider (ISP).
 Many ISPs control upload bandwidth to restrict the size of files that you can upload.